Coddiction-101/Word-Counter-Web-App/README.md

 Built with plain HTML, CSS, and vanilla JavaScript or Javascript

 **Usage**
-Open index.html in any modern browser and start typing your text.
+Open the files separately in any text editor like `Vscode` and start typing your text.
 The statistics update instantly below the textarea.

 **LIVE DEMO:**
  https://word-counter-web-app.netlify.app/